 Most baklava fans are familiar with Greek-style baklava which often features honey as the main sweetening ingredient.
 Turkish baklava is sweetened with "şerbet" (share-BET'), a light syrup made from sugar, water, and lemon juice.
 This makes Turkish baklava much lighter and crispier than most Greek or Middle Eastern-style varieties.

-In every Turkish pastry shop, supermarket and household, you'll find endless varieties of baklava made with walnuts, hazelnuts, pistachios and more, all in shapes and sizes you'd never dream of.
-Squares, diamonds, rolls and spirals.
+In every Turkish pastry shop, supermarket, and household, you'll find endless varieties of baklava made with walnuts, hazelnuts, pistachios, and more.
+The sweet treats come in all shapes and sizes like squares, diamonds, rolls, and spirals.
 It's a baklava-lovers paradise.

 - Juice of 1/2 lemon